-This policy was first included in the Draft Part 1 Local Plan consulted upon in autumn 2013.
+7.37.5 This policy was first included in the Draft Part 1 Local Plan consulted upon in autumn 2013.
 Previously the policy was included in the Plan as Policy SD8.
 A significant number of changes have been made to the title and the policy wording although these have not been attributed to the SA process.
+No further amendments have been made to this policy following the pre-submission consultation undertaken by the Authority in March 2014.

-This policy will apply to all developments located close to other incompatible land uses will seek to specify instances where there is a need for strategic buffers, cordon sanitares and other mitigation such as bunds and tree planting to address amenity concerns.
+7.37.6 This policy will apply to all developments located close to other incompatible land uses will seek to specify instances where there is a need for strategic buffers, cordon sanitares and other mitigation such as bunds and tree planting to address amenity concerns.
 Clearly the requirement included in the policy could undermine the delivery of some sites, or could affect the net developable area of sites.
 In order to protect the amenity of new and existing communities, whilst ensuring that sufficient sites are identified to meet local development needs the Council has sought to review the constraints and capacities of individual housing allocations (which tend to be most sensitive to surrounding land uses) and is satisfied that the inclusion of this policy in the Plan will not undermine housing delivery either at the site level or in respect of overall housing need.

-This policy will help protect the amenity of existing and future site occupiers and residents from being affected by new development over the life of the Plan.
+7.37.7 This policy will help protect the amenity of existing and future site occupiers and residents from being affected by new development over the life of the Plan.

-This policy is likely to work in combination with other emerging thematic policies included in the Draft Plan in respect of polies E3 (Existing Employment Areas), SD2 (Flood Risk), SD3 (Water Supply, Drainage and Sewerage Infrastructure), BNE1 (Design Excellence), BNE2 (Heritage Assets), BNE3 (Biodiversity) and BNE4 (Landscape).
+7.37.8 This policy is likely to work in combination with other emerging thematic policies included in the Plan in respect of policies E3 (Existing Employment Areas), SD2 (Flood Risk), SD3 (Water Supply, Drainage and Sewerage Infrastructure), BNE1 (Design Excellence), BNE2 (Heritage Assets), BNE3 (Biodiversity) and BNE4 (Landscape).

-7.37: POLICY SD2: FLOOD RISK
+7.38: POLICY SD2: FLOOD RISK